Find an intermediary

 How IfJ's free referral system works:

 - First you must complete the online application form.
-Please include as much detail as possible (dates / area / client vulnerabilities)
+Please do NOT include any personal data for the vulnerable person.
+Include as much anonymised detail as possible (dates / area / client vulnerabilities/ virtual vs in person proceedings).

-- You will receive an automated acknowledgement of you referral submission
+- You will receive an automated acknowledgement of your referral submission.

-- Any intermediary who receives your request, has the appropriate skill set to meet your client’s needs, and is available for the dates you specify, will contact you directly.
-Please look out for replies in your spam/junk folder.
+- If there is an intermediary who has the appropriate skill set to meet your client's needs, and is available for the dates you specify, they will contact you directly.
+Please check your spam/junk folders for replies.

-- You and the intermediary will then be able to discuss the details of your case.
+- You and the intermediary will then be able to discuss the details of your case directly.

 Additional useful information: